 Vail, Beaver Creek, Avon, Edwards, Eagle, Pueblo, La Veta, Cuchara:

 Steamboat Springs, Kremmling, Aspen, Glenwood Springs, Carbondale, Redstone, Snowmass:

 Crested Butte, Gunnison, Salida, Great Sand Dunes National Park, Grand Junction:

 $1,095 session fee includes a $700 credit

 Telluride, Montrose, Grand Junction, Ouray, Ridgway, Silverton,

 Don’t see your location listed here?
 Get in touch and I can give you a session fee quote.

 *Please note that digital files are not included in your session fee.
 They may be purchased separately either as a set or as individual files.
-Individual digital files are $75 each.
-Prints start at $30 for a 5x7” and $50 for an 8x10” Please contact me for the full price list.
+Individual digital files are $125 each and there are price breaks when purchasing multiple digital files.
+Prints start at $35 for a 5x7” and $65 for an 8x10” Please contact me for the full price list.

 **In order to get help with submitting your yearbook photo I will need the yearbook requirements submitted at least two weeks before the deadline.
 It is still your responsibility to double check with your school’s yearbook staff to make sure the photo has been properly submitted.